yasmin-aumeeruddy/katacoda-scenarios/cloud-native-intro/step2.md

 This displays a simple web page that provides a link to the microservice.
 On that page, click on the link to the greeting service.
 This will call the microservice URL:

 https://[[HOST_SUBDOMAIN]]-9080-[[KATACODA_HOST]].environments.katacoda.com/mpservice/greeting/hello/John%20Doe

-The response should look like:
-{
-    "message": "Hello",
-    "name": "John Doe"
-}